Functionize CLI Usage Guide

 Available Commands:

-Browser Manage the browsers in which your tests will run
+Browser Manage the browsers in which tests will run

-Help Help menus containing the Usage, Commands, and Flags for each object in the Functionize CLI
+Help Help menus contain the Usage, Commands, and Flags for each object in the Functionize CLI

 Test

-Manage your tests built in Architect (Note: Architect tests cannot be created via the Functionize CLI, but can be run, reviewed, etc.)
+Note: Architect tests cannot be created via the Functionize CLI, but can be run, reviewed, etc.

 Token Manage the authorization tokens for logging in to the Functionize CLI